GuyHoozdis/probullstats/README.rst

 IMPORTANT
 ---------

-Data Access Requires a Subscription.
+Unfettered Data Access Requires a Subscription.

-- This module does not grant the user with any rights to access the curated data in the `ProBullStats database`_.
+- This package does not grant the user with any rights to access the curated data in the `ProBullStats database`_.
-- Data access requires a subscription_ level that grants the rights to generate and use API keys to access the site's data.
+- Full Data access requires a subscription_ level that grants the rights to generate and use API keys to access the site's data.
 See the website's `terms and service`__.
 - The author of this package is not affiliated with the `ProBullStats website`_.

 __ subscription_